abhinay20045/3261hw1/README.md

 5. To delete a task, tap the "Delete" button next to the task.
 6. Use the "Clear All" button to remove all tasks from the list.

+## 🤝 Contribution Guidelines

+We welcome contributions to the Task Manager Mobile App!
+To contribute, please follow these guidelines:

+1. **Fork the Repository**: Create your own copy of the repository by forking it.
+2. **Create a Branch**: Use a descriptive name for your branch (e.g., `feature/add-new-feature`).
+3. **Make Changes**: Implement your changes and ensure they are well-tested.
+4. **Commit Your Changes**: Write clear and concise commit messages.
+5. **Push to Your Branch**: Push your changes to your forked repository.
+6. **Open a Pull Request**: Submit a pull request to the main repository for review.

+Thank you for considering contributing to our project!

 ---

 **Course**: CS 3261 - Mobile Development